yafuly/TPO/README.md

 ## 🌹 Acknowledgements

-We thank the authors of [TextGrad](https://github.com/zou-group/textgrad) for their foundational contributions to the textual feedback.
-We also acknowledge the use [vLLM](https://github.com/vllm-project/vllm) for generation.
+This project draws inspiration and support from several existing works:

+1. [TextGrad](https://github.com/zou-group/textgrad): We develop TPO atop the TextGrad framework, leveraging its ability to implement textual feedback.

+2. [vLLM](https://github.com/vllm-project/vllm): Our generation pipeline is built on the vLLM infrastructure.

+3. [RLHFlow](https://github.com/RLHFlow/RLHF-Reward-Modeling): We incorporate an off-the-shelf reward model provided by RLHFlow.

+4. [open-instruct](https://github.com/allenai/open-instruct): We adopt the SFT baseline from open-instruct.